 The EJC’s legislative funding campaign calls on state lawmakers to adequately fund the Massachusetts Legal Assistance Corporation (MLAC) line item in the Fiscal Year 2015 state budget.
-Check back soon for the official budget request amount.
+MLAC requested a $17 million appropriation for FY15.

 - Gov. Deval Patrick recommended $14 million for civil legal aid in his FY15 budget recommendation issued on January 22, 2014.

 - The House Ways & Means Committee recommended $13 million for civil legal aid in its budget proposal issued April 9.

 - The House passed its final budget on May 1, increasing its recommendation to $15 million.

 - The Senate Ways and Means Committee reccommended $13 million in its budget proposal on May 14.